 The fill value of a mitten lets you know how much insulation, and thus warmth, is stuffed inside.

 To calculate the fill, a one-ounce sample of down is put into a cylinder and then compressed.
-A higher number indicates a warmer option, which also means that you’ll need less down to get the same amount of warmth as lower-fill down.
+A higher number indicates a warmer option, which also means that you’ll need less down to get the same amount of warmth as a lower-fill down.
 A higher fill number means the down can trap more air, which leads to warmth, in the piece of apparel or gear.
 For you, that means a lighter, more compressible piece of gear.

-Waterproofness and Water Resistance
+Waterproofness & Water Resistance

 Many of the mittens on this list claim to be waterproof.
 Typically, a “waterproof” mitten is constructed with a layer of breathable membrane such as GORE-TEX.
 This layer is designed to keep moisture from reaching the inside of the glove and also allow moisture from the hands to evaporate out.